lllyasviel/ControlNet/README.md

     python gradio_scribble2image_interactive.py

-However, because gradio is very [buggy](https://github.com/gradio-app/gradio/issues/3166) and difficult to customize, right now, user need to first set canvas width and heights and then click "Open drawing canvas" to get a drawing area.
+~~However, because gradio is very [buggy](https://github.com/gradio-app/gradio/issues/3166) and difficult to customize, right now, user need to first set canvas width and heights and then click "Open drawing canvas" to get a drawing area.
 Please do not upload image to that drawing canvas.
 Also, the drawing area is very small; it should be bigger.
 But I failed to find out how to make it larger.
-Again, gradio is really buggy.
+Again, gradio is really buggy.~~ (Now fixed, will update asap)

 The below dog sketch is drawn by me.
 Perhaps we should draw a better dog for showcase.